'We're Leaving Out Of Necessity': Venezuelans Top List Of Asylum-Seekers In Spain

 It's 8 in the morning, and the doors are just opening at the immigrant and refugee services center in Barcelona, Spain.
 There are about a dozen people from various countries already in line, some of whom showed up as early as 4 a.m. to ensure a good spot.

 One of those migrants is Javier Quintero, a Venezuelan asylum-seeker who arrived in September.
 He says back in his hometown of Caracas, there's virtually no medicine or food available.
-Sometimes, there are power outages for days on end.
+Sometimes there are power outages for days on end.

 "It's not easy," Quintero says about life in Venezuela.
 "Even getting to Colombia isn't easy."